Skip to main content

 6. Vacuum, sweep, and mop regularly

 Even if you keep a relatively clean apartment or condo, there are still tiny specs of food and debris on the floor that you can’t see, but bugs love.
-Be sure to sweep and mop all hard floors and vacuum all carpet often to reduce the chances of bugs moving in to eat the microscopic debris.
+Be sure to sweep and mop all hard floors and vacuum all carpets often to reduce the chances of bugs moving in to eat the microscopic debris.
 Pay special attention to corners, baseboards, and behind areas like the couch or bed.
-Bugs like these small, dark places and will often nest in such sites.
+Bugs like these small, dark places, and they often nest in such sites.
 If you’re disrupting the area frequently with the vacuum or broom, they won’t have time to make themselves at home.

 7. Keep things dry